Updated: Aug 19, 2022

 Essential (restrictive) clauses are necessary parts of a sentence while nonrestrictive (nonessential) clauses are not a core part of a sentence.
 Commas are placed around a nonrestrictive clause to show it is not part of the main sentence, as indicated below:

 Nonrestrictive Clause: Several researchers theorize about the lack of accountability at the highest levels of government agencies, WHICH leads to the gaps in oversight.

-Notice a comma precedes the pronoun "which" in this sentence, indicating what comes after the comma is not a necessary part of the sentence.
+Notice a comma precedes "which" in this sentence, indicating what comes after the comma is not a necessary part of the sentence.
 If a writer wants to make that information a part of the core sentence, then the writer should delete the comma and change "which" to "that."